MarcosFloresta/learn-python-programming/README.md

 **Line 1:** # Add two numbers

-Any line starting with # in Python programming is a comment.
+Any line starting with `#` in Python programming is a comment.

 Comments are used in programming to describe the purpose of the code.
 This helps you as well as other programmers to understand the intent of the code.
 Comments are completely ignored by compilers and interpreters.

 **Line 2:** num1 = 3

-Here, num1 is a variable.
+Here, `num1` is a variable.
 You can store a value in a variable.
 Here, 3 is stored in this variable.

 **Line 3:** num2 = 5

-Similarly, 5 is stored in num2 variable.
+Similarly, 5 is stored in `num2` variable.

 **Line 4:** sum = num1+num2

-The variables num1 and num2 are added using + operator.
-The result of addition is then stored in another variable sum.
+The variables `num1` and `num2` are added using + operator.
+The result of addition is then stored in another variable `sum`.

 **Line 5:** print(sum)

-The print() function prints the output to the screen.
+The `print()` function prints the output to the screen.
 In our case, it prints 8 on the screen.

 ### Few Important Things to Remember